ovh/docs/pages/labs/data-platform/bastion-audit/guide.en-gb.md

 ---
-title: 'Auditing on the bastion'
+title: Auditing on the bastion
-slug: bastion-auditing
-excerpt: 'Auditing on the bastion'
+excerpt: Auditing on the bastion
-section: 'Users and Security'
+section: Users and Security
 order: 6
 ---